 Family of EB-3 Skilled Workers:

-The spouse and children under the age of 18 of EB-3 holders are considered derivative beneficiaries.
-During the process where you and your spouse are applying for permanent resident status (status as a green card holder), your spouse is eligible to file for an Employment Authorization Document (EAD) to work in the US.
+Spouses and children under the age of 18 of EB-3 visa holders are considered derivative beneficiaries.
+During the process of applying for permanent resident status (green card), the spouse is eligible to apply for an Employment Authorization Document (EAD) to work in the U.S.